jclark/satpulse/goroutines.md

 ## HTTP

-There's a Listener for each port and then reader/writer for each connection.
+Uses Go's standard library HTTP support.

+Uses HTML Server Sent Events (SSE) to push data to Web clients.

 ### Listener

+Listener per listening endpoint (i.e. per `[[http]]` section in the TOML config).

+### Handler

+For a request to the SSE URL, the handler subscribes to SSE events from SSE broadcast goroutine, and sends to the client until the client closes the HTTP connection.

 ### Shutdown

-Receives cancellation message and does graceful shutdown of the HTP server.
+Receives cancellation message and does graceful shutdown of the HTTP server.

 ## ptp4l control

-Receives update messages from syncing goroutine.
+Receives messages to update the grandmaster properties from the syncing goroutine.

 Communicates over a socket with ptp4l process.

+Shuts down when its receiving channel is closed.

 Need to be careful that this keeps up with messages sent by sync goroutine, so that the sync goroutine doesn't get blocked.